Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Introduction

-Unlike traditional language processing tasks, which involve long inputs and short outputs, reasoning tasks exhibit a different computational profile: they generate extensive multi-step derivations---often spanning tens of thousands of output tokens~\citep{nousresearch2024}---from relatively concise problem statements.
-This decode-heavy nature incurs substantial computational overhead~\citep{liu2025efficientinferencelargereasoning}.
-For example, using full attention in the HuggingFace framework, DeepSeek-R1-Distill-Llama-8B consumes more than 20 minutes on a single NVIDIA RTX A5000 GPU to generate 32,768 tokens for one AIME problem.
+Unlike traditional language processing tasks, which involve long inputs and short outputs, reasoning tasks exhibit a different computational profile.
+They require generating extensive multi-step derivations---often spanning tens of thousands of output tokens~\citep{nousresearch2024}---from relatively concise problem statements.
+This decode-heavy nature leads to substantial computational overhead~\citep{liu2025efficientinferencelargereasoning}.
+For example, under full attention in the HuggingFace framework, DeepSeek-R1-Distill-Llama-8B requires more than 20 minutes on an NVIDIA RTX A5000 GPU to produce 32,768 tokens for a single AIME problem.